-This brings us to a new territory: that of the mobilization of private resources, of private investments in the Global South based on the catalytic and mobilizing effect that new public funds may have on development and climate change if their availability is facilitated by Europe.
+This brings us to a new territory: that of the mobilization of private resources, of private investments in the Global South based on the catalytic and mobilising effect that new public funds may have on development and climate change if their availability is facilitated by Europe.

-To express this more clearly: according to the estimates of the new statistical instrument that records the total resources made available for sustainable development (the Total Official Support for Sustainable Development, or TOSSD)20, its total amounted to 400 thousand million dollars annually, thus doubling the amount of Official Development Assistance.
+To express this more clearly: according to the estimates of the new statistical instrument that records the total resources made available for sustainable development (the Total Official Support for Sustainable Development, or TOSSD)17 its total amounted to 400 thousand million dollars annually, thus doubling the amount of Official Development Assistance.
 Those extra 200 billion, well used, can exponentially drive additional amounts of private financing, of private investment flows, to the Global South.
-But there is hardly any information to advance this novel perspective, nor exchange of best practices, nor the entire necessary ecosystem that guarantees that these investments will have a positive impact from the point of view of development and the climate: everything, therefore, is still to be built.
+But there is very little information to advance this novel perspective, either with regard to the exchange of best practices, nor regarding the entire necessary ecosystem that guarantees that these investments will have a positive impact from the point of view of development and the climate.
+Everything is still to be built.

 From this perspective, Europe could and should be a pioneer: public funds such as the Global Gateway should be made available for this.
-And of course, private investment mobilized from public funds should be directed to projects, far removed from the extractive ones of the past, which are co-created between Europe and its partners in the Global South.
+And of course, private investment mobilised from public funds should be directed to projects which are co-created between Europe and its partners in the Global South, far removed from the extractive projects of the past.